-In 2018, the Company entered into a Project Funding Agreement with a major oil-sands producer, the terms of which provide the customer with the right to access and use data obtained from the commercial-scale pilot of RF XL technology Acceleware is conducting at Marwayne, Alberta.
-Under the terms of the agreement, Acceleware will receive total funding of up to \$2,000,000, paid in installments upon completion of each milestone.
+Since 2018, the Company entered into Project Funding Agreements and Test Data Purchase Agreements (the "Agreements") with three major oil-sands producers, the terms of which provide the customer with the right to access and use data obtained from the commercial-scale pilot of RF XL technology Acceleware is conducting at Marwayne, Alberta.
+Under the terms of the Agreements, Acceleware will receive total funding of up to \$6,000,000, paid in installments upon completion of each milestone.
 Each milestone payment is non-refundable.

-Under IFRS 15 Revenue from Contracts with Customers, this contract did not meet all requirements for revenue recognition over-time, therefore revenue recognition defaults to the end of the contract.
+Under IFRS 15 Revenue from Contracts with Customers, these contracts did not meet all requirements for revenue recognition over-time, therefore revenue recognition defaults to the end of the contract.
 For each completed milestone, the Company has no outstanding obligation to deliver goods or services.
-Revenue of up to \$1,950,000 for this contract will be recognized once heating is complete or the contract is terminated, whichever is earlier.
-Software and maintenance revenue of \$50,000 was recognized in prior years (December 31, 2019 - \$7,516 and December 31, 2018 - \$42,484).
+Revenue of up to \$5,850,000 for this contract will be recognized once heating is complete or the contract is terminated, whichever is earlier.
+Software and maintenance revenue of \$150,000 was recognized in prior years.